Dr00gy/bachelors-thesis/README.md

 ## Testing
 ### Manual
-I have included some .xmap files in the "files" folder, which can be uploaded in the app.
+.xmap files can be uploaded in the app by picking from PC or doing a drag and drop.

 ### Cargo test and Vitest
 When testing the backend, run `cargo test` !